-Home Table 4 - Delegations to the Director for Economy, Infrastru cture and Skills No. Delegation Overall Responsible Body 71 To designate staff of the service as a duly authorised officer, person, inspector and/or sampling officer (as the case may be), for all purposes under legislation conferring powers or duties on the County Council in respect of the protection of the public, consumers, animals (both wild and domestic), or the environment, (and in particular legislation specified in the Trading Standards Quality Assurance System together with any Orders or Regulations made thereunder or relating to the specified legislation or having effect by virtue of the European Communities Act 1972 and any modification (including the European Union (Withdrawal) Act 2018), amendment or re-enactment of any of the foregoing legislation, Orders or Regulations); and the enforcement of which the County Council are empowered to undertake; and to confer on them all powers which the County Council may confer for the purposes of determining whether or not the provisions of such legislation and any Orders and Regulations are being complied with and all powers of enforcing the same in accordance with the relevant legal provisions for doing so.
-Council 72 By virtue of section 19 of the Health and Safety at Work Act 1974, to appoint as inspectors such persons having suitable qualifications as necessary for carrying into effect the relevant statutory provisions and to terminate any appointment under this section.
-(Every appointment of a person as an inspector under this section shall be made by an instrument in writing specifying which of the powers conferred on inspectors by the relevant statutory provision shall be exercisable by the person appointed) Council 73 To designate staff of the service as being authorised, after receipt of the necessary information or documentation, to issue or amend or where so authorised to refuse or to revoke any licences or to register any persons or premises or to issue certificates and collect any fees pursuant to legislation referred to in paragraph 39 and 40 above upon such terms and conditions as may be appropriate in each case Council 74 To refuse to renew licences where licensees have failed to submit the appropriate petroleum spirit storage tank test certificate and/or the appropriate petroleum spirit store electrical installation test certificate by the due date Council 75 To authorise in cases of urgency and subject to consultation with the Chairman of the Planning Committee: An application to a court under the Safety of Sports Grounds Act 1975 to prohibit or restrict the admission of spectators; The serving of a preliminary notice to enforce safety at outdoor sports grounds where it is confirmed that a stand provides cover for more than 500 people Council 76 To issue, amend and withdraw a prohibition notice under the Safety of Sports Grounds Act 1975 when the risk to spectators at a ground is so great that until steps have been taken to reduce it to a reasonable level, the admission of spectators ought to be restricted or prohibited.
-Council 77 To issue or amend or where so authorised to refuse or to revoke and make technical amendments to Safety Certificates issued by virtue of the Safety of Sports Grounds Act 1975, and the Fire Safety and Safety at Sports Grounds Act 1987 and related legislation.
-Council 78 To commence as a Responsible Authority a review of a premise licence where the circumstances reveal that there has been a breach of Licensing Objectives.
-Council 79 To approve an application to a court for a warrant pursuant to legislation referred to in paragraph 39 and 40 above.
-Council 80 To approve information and intelligence sharing protocols with other agencies in consultation with the Council's Information Governance Unit Council 81 To authorise appropriately competent officers and persons from outside the authority to act under Trading Standards legislation as specified in any formal joint working arrangements or in the event of an emergency where additional staff are required to supplement the existing workforce.
+Home Table 4 - Delegations to the Director for Economy, Infrastru cture and Skills No. Delegation Overall Responsible Body 72 To designate staff of the service as a duly authorised officer, person, inspector and/or sampling officer (as the case may be), for all purposes under legislation conferring powers or duties on the County Council in respect of the protection of the public, consumers, animals (both wild and domestic), or the environment, (and in particular legislation specified in the Trading Standards Quality Assurance System together with any Orders or Regulations made thereunder or relating to the specified legislation or having effect by virtue of the European Communities Act 1972 and any modification (including the European Union (Withdrawal) Act 2018), amendment or re-enactment of any of the foregoing legislation, Orders or Regulations); and the enforcement of which the County Council are empowered to undertake; and to confer on them all powers which the County Council may confer for the purposes of determining whether or not the provisions of such legislation and any Orders and Regulations are being complied with and all powers of enforcing the same in accordance with the relevant legal provisions for doing so.
+Council 73 By virtue of section 19 of the Health and Safety at Work Act 1974, to appoint as inspectors such persons having suitable qualifications as necessary for carrying into effect the relevant statutory provisions and to terminate any appointment under this section.
+(Every appointment of a person as an inspector under this section shall be made by an instrument in writing specifying which of the powers conferred on inspectors by the relevant statutory provision shall be exercisable by the person appointed) Council To designate staff of the service as being authorised, after receipt of the necessary information or documentation, to issue or amend or where so authorised to refuse or to revoke any licences or to register any persons or premises or to issue certificates and collect any fees pursuant to legislation referred to in paragraph 39 and 40 above upon such terms and conditions as may be appropriate in each case Council To refuse to renew licences where licensees have failed to submit the appropriate petroleum spirit storage tank test certificate and/or the appropriate petroleum spirit store electrical installation test certificate by the due date Council 76 To authorise in cases of urgency and subject to consultation with the Chairman of the Planning Committee: An application to a court under the Safety of Sports Grounds Act 1975 to prohibit or restrict the admission of spectators; The serving of a preliminary notice to enforce safety at outdoor sports grounds where it is confirmed that a stand provides cover for more than 500 people Council 77 To issue, amend and withdraw a prohibition notice under the Safety of Sports Grounds Act 1975 when the risk to spectators at a ground is so great that until steps have been taken to reduce it to a reasonable level, the admission of spectators ought to be restricted or prohibited.
+Council 78 To issue or amend or where so authorised to refuse or to revoke and make technical amendments to Safety Certificates issued by virtue of the Safety of Sports Grounds Act 1975, and the Fire Safety and Safety at Sports Grounds Act 1987 and related legislation.
+Council 79 To commence as a Responsible Authority a review of a premise licence where the circumstances reveal that there has been a breach of Licensing Objectives.
+Council 80 To approve an application to a court for a warrant pursuant to legislation referred to in paragraph 40 and 41 above.
 Council